anewman15/dev-lookup/README.md

-# DevLookup - Catalogue Developer Repositories
+# DevLookup - Catalogue of Repositories

 This is a React app that uses GitHub API to present information about developers.
 It lets you lookup a developer by GitHub username, lists all their repos if available and allows you to filter them according to their stack information